Serega6678/INF634/README.md

 ```
 3. Download data (achieve.zip) from [here](https://www.kaggle.com/datasets/akashguna/lfw-dataset-with-masks)
 4. Put achieve.zip in the root directory
-3. Run CycleGAN.ipynb to train, test and evaluate CycleGAN
+3. Run CycleGAN.ipynb to train, test and evaluate CycleGAN (once you ran the notebook, you will get normal-LFW, masked-LFW, cycle-LFW datasets in the folder pytorch-CycleGAN-and-pix2pix).